openvinotoolkit/openvino/docs/optimization_guide/nncf/ptq/basic_quantization_flow.md

 Quantize a Model
 #####################

-Once the dataset is ready and the model object is instantiated, you can apply 8-bit quantization to it:
+Once the dataset is ready and the model object is instantiated, you can apply 8-bit quantization to it.
+See the `example section <#examples-of-how-to-apply-nncf-post-training-quantization>`__ at the end of this document for examples for each framework.

 .. tab-set::

    .. tab-item:: OpenVINO
-      :sync: openvino
+      :sync: ov

       .. doxygensnippet:: docs/optimization_guide/nncf/ptq/code/ptq_openvino.py
          :language: python